Zaphodious/remote_internet_test/README.md

 This script will pull down a speed test, store the test in a sqlite database, and then attempt to send any unsent results to an email address.

-Before this script works, you need to set environment variables TESTUSER (gmail address of account to send email from), and TESTPASS (gmail password of account to send email from)
+Before this script works, you need to set environment variables TESTUSER (gmail address of account to send email from), and TESTPASS (gmail password of account to send email from).
+You can easily add these to the 'run.sh' script that is generated after you run the setup file.

 Current output of ./testinternet.py -h